julia-actions/setup-julia/README.md

 You can either specify specific Julia versions or version ranges.
 If you specify a version range, the **highest** available Julia version that matches the range will be selected.

 **Warning:** It is strongly recommended to wrap versions in quotes.
 Otherwise, the YAML parser used by GitHub Actions parses certain versions as numbers which causes the wrong version to be selected.
-For example, `1.0` is parsed as `1`.
+For example, `1.0` may be parsed as `1`.

 #### Examples